 The writing workshop is a time for children to think about the writing process and practice expressing themselves through print.
 It begins with a brief mini-lesson, covering a particular writing skill / technique, for the students.
 Then, children are free to write about whatever interests them.
 I conference with the children as they write...looking for skills being used from previously taught mini-lessons, as well as skills needing to be addressed in future lessons.
 At the end of the workshop, we gather back together for a ‘share time.’
 The daily writing workshop seems to always quickly become a favorite for the children.
 As a general rule, children are much less intimidated by the writing process than we adults are.
 You (and the children) will be amazed at the writing they will produce through the year!

-First grade teachers use a variety of resources to cover core curriculum math standards.
+We have a new math series this year!
+In addition to the series, first grade teachers use a variety of resources to cover core curriculum math standards.
 Units, grouped by standards, will be covered through the year, with tests given at the end of each unit.
 Each day, students will complete a math practice page during our math time.
 Children will then take a lesson review home to complete for homework (found on the return side of the green take home folder).
 It is a review of what was covered on the math practice page during class.
 Although many children may complete the math homework without your assistance, please look over your child’s work to see if there is an understanding (or lack of) on particular skills.

 The children will help develop our class rules in the upcoming days.
 They will use positive life skills as they work together through the year.
 A number of problem-solving strategies will also be introduced and used by the children in solving issues that arise through the year.
 By the end of the year, most children are very adept at solving practically any problem that arises without involving an adult to do it for them.